JoshDoug/Notes/NIX/Vim/vim-basics.md

 Saving edits: switch to normal mode, enter `:w`, this will write the fill out, setting the changes and saving it.
 These commands can be combined to save a file and quit vim: `:wq`.

+To start editing the original file use `:e!`, this will revert to the last saved version, so Vim will revert any changes made since the last use of `:w`.

 ## Text Editing - Deletion, Insertion, Appending

 * Remove a character by navigating the cursor to it and typing `x`.